For use by districts that do not participate in the GIC-RMT program

 Insurance coverage for retired members of the MTRS is not provided by the MTRS, but, rather, is a local contractual benefit.
-Most school districts offer continued insurance coverage to their retirees.
-The MTRS will be able to deduct the retiree’s portion of the monthly premium from their retirement allowance and forward the premium to the local community on a monthly basis.
-Please note, however, that unlike active member health insurance deductions, the IRS requires that retirees’ insurance premiums be withheld on an after-tax basis.
+Most school districts offer continued insurance coverage to their retirees, and, for those, the MTRS is able to deduct the retiree’s portion of the monthly premium from his or her retirement allowance and forward that portion to the city of town treasurer on a monthly basis.
+Please note, however, that unlike active member health insurance deductions--which are withheld on a pre-tax basis--the IRS requires that retirees’ insurance premiums be withheld on an after-tax basis.

 Below are the forms for districts that do not participate in the GIC-RMT program to follow when requesting to set up, cancel or change retiree insurance coverage.
-Please submit requests by the 1st of each month (e.g., changes effective 7/1/2014 should be received by the MTRS by 6/1/2014).
-Changes received after the 1st of the month will be processed as soon as possible but are more likely to be processed on the following month's warrant retroactive to the original date.
+Please submit requests by the first of each month (e.g., changes effective April 1 should be received by the MTRS by March 1).
+Changes received after the first of the month will be processed as soon as possible but are more likely to be processed on the following month's warrant retroactive to the original date.

 What is the process?